Apricot-S/shanten-algorithm-collection/README.md

 This project is a collection for implementing and comparing multiple algorithms to calculate the shanten number (the minimum number of tile replacements needed to reach a winning hand).
 It provides a common interface and test macros to make it easy to implement and verify each algorithm.

-For details of each algorithm, please refer to the README of each subcrate.

 ## Module Overview

 - [`common`](common)